Burnham-on-Sea: Culture and sport

 The town is part of the West Country Carnival circuit.

 Burnham and Berrow Golf Course lies at the North of the town and is a 36-hole championship.

 Burnham-on-Sea is a noted venue for kitesurfing, as well as other water sports, and has its own sailing club.

 Land side many activities cater for either the dominant resident elderly population or the seasonal tourists, including bowls, and there is also a swimming pool and sports academy.

 The Burnham-on-Sea rugby union club was formed in 1887.
 It was wound up after World War 2 and subsequently reformed.
-After winning the Tribute Somerset Premier in the 2008–09 they were promoted to the Western Counties North, a level seven rugby union league for clubs based in the south-west of England.
+After winning the Tribute Somerset Premier in the 2008–09 they were promoted to the Western Counties North rugby union league.

 The Burnham-on-Sea cricket club was established in 1861 and has played continuously since then.
 They currently play in the Somerset Cricket League Premier Div.
 The ground is in Stoddens Road and boasts fine facilities.
 The best-known player in the club's history is Sammy Woods, who played Test cricket for England and Australia during the 1890s.
 The club has also provided a number of players for Somerset in the County Championship competition.

 In 2016 the town held the Burnham Spray Jam which decorated the streets with artwork from John D'Oh, Andrew Burns Colwill, SPZERO, Irony, Cheba, Diff, Angus, The Agent, Miss Wah, 23 Magpies, Korp and many others.
 This year the Spray Jam has been incorporated into BOSfest which will also include music, poetry and street entertainment.

-The town is home to multi-award winning eat:Festivals, who organise three food and drink festivals in this town and in 9 other Somerset towns.
-The festivals have very high sustainability standards and are always free to attend.
-Featuring workshops, demos, master classes alongside over 100 local producers from within 25 miles and lots of free entertainment.
+The town is home to multi-award-winning eat:Festivals, who organise three food and drink festivals in this town and in 9 other Somerset towns.